pireddag/plotFun/README.md

 # plotFun
 Plot functions with native TeXmacs graphics.

+Place the files in a subdirectory of the `plugin` directory of the TeXmacs user directory (the TeXmacs user directory could be `.TeXmacs`).
+Say you have called this directory `plotFun`
-The Scheme functions go in `.TeXmacs/progs/graphics/plotting/` (all lowercase!).
-I have already placed them in a directory with the right name and nesting, the tree `/graphics/plotting/` needs to be copied to the `prog` directory of TeXmacs.
+The Scheme functions go in `.TeXmacs/plugins/plotFun/progs/`, the package in `.TeXmacs/plugins/plotFun/packages/`.
+I have already placed them in a directory with the right name and nesting, the tree needs to be copied to the `plugin` directory of TeXmacs.

 Load the package plotFun